elcicd/el-CICD-docs/operating-manual.md

 ### Code Base Name

-The Code Base name is how everything is tied together.
-Dockerfile extensions, folder names for [Builder Steps](#builder-steps), and microservice definitions  will both reflect it.
+The Code Base name is how the Code Base Framework ties everything together, and it's all by convention.
+Dockerfile extensions, folder names for [Builder Steps](#builder-steps), and microservice definitions will all reflect it in their names.

 ### Jenkins Agents

-Each Code Base will have a different Jenkins Agent, and each Agent is expected be an image held in the OKD's internal Image Repository in the `openshift` namepsace.
+Each Code Base will have a different Jenkins Agent, and each Agent is expected be an image held in the OKD's internal Image Repository in the `openshift` namespace.
 Each Agent will be names in the following fashion:

-\<Code Base Name>-\<JENKINS_AGENT_IMAGE_PREFIX>
+\<JENKINS_AGENT_IMAGE_PREFIX>-\<Code Base Name>

 This means given a configuration value of `JENKINS_AGENT_IMAGE_PREFIX=el-cicd-jenkins-agent`, the `base` and `java` Agents would be named `el-cicd-jenkins-agent-base` and `el-cicd-jenkins-agent-java`, respectively.
-This naming convention is how the Code Base Framework is able to easily locate the appropriate Agent to conduct a Build.
+This naming convention, relying on the Code Base name, is how the Code Base Framework is able to easily locate the appropriate Agent to conduct a Build.

+#### Jenkins Agent Dockerfiles

+el-CICD supports managing the Agent image builds by default.
+The Dockerfiles are located in `'el-CICD-config/jenkins`, and are named

+Dockerfile.<Code Base Name>

+where the extension is the name of Code Base.
+Simply drop a new Dockerfile with a Code Base name extension, and it will be built by the [el-CICD Admin Utility](#el-cicd-admin-utility) automatically when agents are rebuilt to the el-CICD Jenkins Agent naming standard as described in [Jenkins Agents](#jenkins-agents).

-### Jenkins Agents Dockerfiles
+#### Manual Building of Jenkins Agents

-  Dockerfile foudn
+If you do not wish to have el-CICD manage your Jenkins Agents build, you will have to create ImageStreams in the `openshift` project which conform to the el-CICD Jenkins Agent naming standard as described in [Jenkins Agents](#jenkins-agents).
+To disable el-CICD from building any Jenkins Agent Images, set the following value in your configuration file:

+JENKINS_SKIP_AGENT_BUILDS=true

+This value, by default, is found in `el-CICD-config/bootstrap/el-cicd-default-system.conf`.

 ### Builder Steps